delterion/TaskSQLScripts/README.md

-# TaskSQLScripts
+# TaskScripts

-This is a repository of useful Task Software Xchange Scripts for SQL.
+This is a repository of useful Task Software Xchange Scripts for installation, configuration and management of Task.